AaronV77/Bourne_Again_and_Again_Shell/README.md

 The only thing that you should need to get this project off the ground and into your computer is c++ 11 (wouldn't hurt to the latest), and the latest version of gcc.
 Below are what commands you need to run.

--	Ubuntu:
+### Ubuntu:
 - Type: sudo apt-get install build-essential
 - Type: sudo apt-get install g++
 - Type: sudo apt-get install gcc-4.9 g++-4.9

--	Red Hat:
+### Red Hat:
 - Type: yum install gcc-c++ kernel-devel make
 - Type: yum groupinstall “Development Tools”
 - Type: yum install gcc-c++

--	Mac:
+###	Mac:
-o	Make sure that your XCode installation is up-to-date. o	Hopefully that in your XCode installation it will update the gcc compiler, if not use google.
+- Make sure that your XCode installation is up-to-date.
+- Hopefully that in your XCode installation it will update the gcc compiler, if not use google.

 ## Installing